Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-us.md

 > [!primary]
 >
-> You can use a new way to manage your IP space in Public VCF as-a-Service on OVHcloud with the new IP space management subsystem.
+> You can use a new way to manage your IP space in Public VCF as-a-Service with the new IP space management subsystem.
 >
 > An Edge Gateway can only connect to provider gateways that use IP spaces.
 >